-[Editor’s note: This story was previously published in August 2018.
-It has since been updated and republished.
-While the author’s position may have changed, we believe the stock picks still provide value.]
+[Editor’s note: This story was previously published in December 2018.
+It has since been updated and republished.]

 Going forward, the outlook is less certain.
 Chip supply won’t remain subdued forever — it is already ramping to meet demand, and there are some reports out there that chip prices may have already peaked.

 Thus, when looking out over the next several years, increased chip supply means that it will be difficult for chip stocks to remain red-hot.

 But, some chip stocks will still do very well due to solid fundamentals.
 With that in mind, here’s a list of three chip stocks which I think will keep performing for investors over the next three years.

 For the first eight months of 2018, Intel (NASDAQ:INTC) stock was stuck in neutral.
 Growth wasn’t really coming from anywhere.
 Margins were under pressure.
 INTC stock bounced around in the mid-$40s.

 Things have been better since the beginning of the year, with Intel stock shaking of the $40s and starting its move toward $60.